 Living a Healthy Lifestyle

 It’s great to see Griffin maintaining a healthy lifestyle—and the general recommendations for a healthy lifestyle are the same whether you have cancer or not.
 Dr. Ken Miller, the Director of Outpatient Oncology at the University of Maryland Greenebaum Cancer Center, has some guidelines for cancer survivors who are concerned about a recurrence:

 1. Exercise at least two hours a week and walking counts.

 2. Eat a low-fat diet.
 The Women’s Intervention Nutrition Study, which looked at early-stage breast cancer patients, found that a low-fat diet was associated with reduced risk for cancer recurrence, particularly in those with estrogen receptor-negative cancers.
 Other studies have found that foods with a high glycemic index that are digested quickly and cause a spike in blood sugar may lead to tumor growth in lung cancer patients.

 3. Eat a colorful diet with lots of fruits and vegetables.
 The American Cancer Society recommends aiming for two to three cups of vibrant vegetables and fruits each day.

 4. Maintain a healthy weight.
 Studies have shown that being obese can increase your risk for several types of cancer.

 Keeping Fit and Managing Stress

-Similarly, to a balanced and healthy diet, staying fit with regular exercise has a plethora of benefits for cancer warriors and their loved ones alike.
+Just as a healthy and balanced diet is always important, staying fit with regular exercise has a numerous benefits for cancer warriors and their loved ones alike.

 “Stress control is often something that is not talked about and is not given much weight, but there is a lot of stress, both in terms of the patient who’s going through cancer, as well as the family who has to support that patient,” she says.